Skip to main content

 Not reported

-Montana Land Reliance grades a B on the nonprofit efficiency rubric.
+Montana Land Reliance grades a B on the NonprofitTruth efficiency rubric.
 74/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.

 At $37.9M in 2023 revenue, Montana Land Reliance sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Montana Land Reliance directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Montana Land Reliance scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Montana Land Reliance reported $37.9M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 Montana Land Reliance works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 $37.9M